isomerpages/moe-serangoonsec/_academic-programmes/English Language & Literature.md

 |<b>Vocabulary | 1.     |Use metalanguage in building and using vocabulary|
 || 2.     |Demonstrate a rich vocabulary that supports the development of listening, reading, viewing, speaking, writing and representing skills|
 || 3.     |Use words appropriate for purpose, audience, context and culture|

+##### 2022 Department Programme Highlights

+###### READING PROGRAMME

+Our reading programme aims to develop good reading habits and instill lifelong passion for reading in our students.

+**I.	Read and SHINE daily morning reading programme**

+Through our morning reading programme, we cultivate a love of reading in our students, by balancing carefully between assigned reading materials and giving students a choice on what to read.

+This year, we also collaborated with all IP departments on a weekly subject content reading via class Padlets.
+Students read articles and view related videos to broaden & deepen their perspectives and to integrate learning across the different subjects.

+###### INTER-DEPARTMENTAL COLLABORATIONS

+Through inter-departmental collaborations, we aim to extend students’ learning of English beyond the English classroom and provide students with authentic and varied language experiences.

+**I.	Sec 1 Geography-Science-EL Inter-Disciplinary Project Work 2022**